MattKevan/uxlift/_topics/content-strategy-basics.md

 ---
 title: Content strategy basics
-intro: Ensuring that you have useful and usable content, that is well structured, and easily found is vital to improving the user experience of a website.
+description: Ensuring that you have useful and usable content, that is well structured, and easily found is vital to improving the user experience of a website.
 category:
 - Content strategy